Odyssee im Zeiss-Planetarium

 Planning for the area commenced with old gas works to be torn down by 1981.
 The 750th anniversary of Berlin gave an opportunity to the communist government to create a new style of housing estates with decorative high-rise residential buildings, a cultural centre with restaurants and a planetarium supposed to be larger than the old one in the Archenhold Observatory of Berlin.
 The building, by architect Erhardt Gisske, was opened on schedule on 9th October 1987.
 The dome of the main hall has a diameter of 23 metres (75ft) and it is equipped with a Cosmorama planetarium projector from Carl Zeiss AG.

 The building is not only used for astronomy shows but the dome hall with 292 seats also hosts music concerts and live drama with the regular Hörspielkino unterm Sternenhimmel (“Audio theatre under a starry sky”) running since 1995.
-There is also a café and a cinema with 160 seats.
+There was also a café and a cinema with 162-seats which opened in 1991.
+The cinema was closed in 1999.

 Contributed by David Simpson